hapax/hapax.github.io/assets/maximal.md

 ### 2.2.
 Turning rulers into clocks<a id="sec-2-2" name="sec-2-2"></a>

-Well, not really, since it's unclear what a "relative orientation" of
-$\eta$ means physically.
+Well, not really.
+Unlike an angle $\theta$, which we have more experience dealing with and hence more intuition for, it's unclear what a "relative orientation" of $\eta$ means physically.

 ### 2.3.
 The Twin Paradox<a id="sec-2-3" name="sec-2-3"></a>